LukioTools/trioprint/README.md

 | Run Gcode From SD Card   |   ✅  |   ✅   |

 **Note:** For ESP8266, compilation is successful but no testing has been done.

 **Note:** Bluetooth would require an app

+This project uses an asynchronous web server to provide a smooth user experience, ensuring that activities like loading the website or downloading files do not block ongoing print jobs.
+Developing this system is somewhat complex, as SD card operations must be carefully synchronized to prevent conflicts.
+If SD card access is required during development, it is important to review and understand the web server code thoroughly to maintain proper synchronization.

+The codebase is currently kinda messy — refactoring is in progress.

+A custom debug interface should be added to make debugging easier via serial and web interface.
+Currently, it's just Serial prints...

 ## Dependencies
 - [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32): Required for ESP32 development.